Schools and Colleges - FAQs

 13. Ofsted asks you: "How do you ensure that your students are safeguarded when they are placed in alternative settings?"

-The Partnerships have a process for checking on the arrangements made by Education Settings other than schools, using Leicester Education Business Company LEBC.
+The LA has a process for checking on the arrangements made by Education Settings other than schools, using Leicester Education Business Company LEBC.
 There is a document that summarises these arrangements that can be shared with Ofsted Inspection Teams called Safeguarding Arrangements for Students in Settings other than Schools.
 There is more on Ofsted and the SEIPS here

-14. Why can't Leicestershire devolve the funding used for the SEIPS to individual schools as is is the case in some other parts of the country?
+14. Why can't Leicestershire devolve the funding used for excluded pupils to individual schools as is is the case in some other parts of the country?

 a.
 Some other Local Authorities have High Needs Block Grants that are proportionately higher than Leicestershire's.
 Grant level is based on variations in the distribution of need from area to area.
 In Leicestershire the level of funding available for this area of work, if allocated on a school by school basis, would be too small for many schools to do more than add some additional support hours and insufficient to allow the school to develop the range of strategies that can be offered by pooling resources.